 Individuals should ask their doctor how many carbs they should eat.
 They should also spread these carbs out evenly throughout the day and ensure that they do not consume large amounts all at once.

-According to a 2015 article, people with diabetes should consume at least the same amount of fiber as the average member of the general public.
+According to a 2015 article, people with diabetes should consume at least the

 People with diabetes can include rice as part of a healthful diet, but they should: